OpenGeoVis/PVGeo/docs/pvmacros/vis/Many-Slices-Along-Points.md

 <!-- TODO provide a pointset and a 3D model for an example -->

-If you have a series of points and a data set, go ahead and run this macro in the Python Shell (Tools->Python Shell):
+If you have a series of points and a data set, go ahead and run this macro in the Python Shell: 'View->Python Shell' (or 'Tools->Python Shell' depending on your ParaView version):

 ```py
 import pvmacros as pvm